Pragmora

 Your application to be a Pragmora Peace Action Team must include a Constitution.

-Below is a Sample Constitution for Pragmora Peace Action Teams.
-You may use this Sample Constitution as is, or you may modify it, excluding Articles I, II, III, IV and V, which must remain unchanged.
-(Students starting a PPAT on campus need to ensure that the provisions of their PPAT Constitution comply with the requirements of their college/university for a registered student group.)
+You may use this Sample Constitution as is, or you may modify it.
+Students starting a PPAT on campus need to ensure that the provisions of their PPAT Constitution comply with the requirements of their college/university for a registered student group.

 If you have any questions about the sample constitution or your proposed modifications to it, please contact us at ppat@pragmora.com.